What is chapter 7 bankruptcy?

 can i keep my house in chapter 7 bankruptcy?

 Yes.
-It is likely that you will be able to keep your house.
+Depending on a few factors, it's likely that you will be able to keep your house in a chapter 7 bankruptcy.
 As long as the value of your house is less than the balance of any mortgage loan and the amount of the homestead exemption.
 However, you can still file bankruptcy and keep your home even if there is equity.
 Chapter 13 allows you to keep your assets and reorganize your debt.

 can chapter 7 bankruptcy stop eviction?

-It depends.
-If you file for bankruptcy protection before the landlord obtains a judgment or warrant for eviction, the bankruptcy stay will stop the eviction.
+Chapter 7 bankruptcy can stop evictions on a case by case basis.
+If you file for bankruptcy protection before the landlord obtains a judgment or eviction order, the bankruptcy "stay" will stop the eviction.
 If the landlord already has the warrant, the bankruptcy stay does not stop the eviction.